 This program is for the shark enthusiast that is excited to advance their diving skills while conducting research.
 Work in partnership with a local dive shop, get to know their resident bull shark population and collect data for a final presentation.
 Beyond the dive sites, raft the rapids of inner island rivers and get a taste of local culture during the village stay.Enroll Now Live Chat Schedule a Call

 As you land in Fiji, the magnificent vistas barely prepare you for the adventure ahead.
 Eager to get in the water, head to Pacific Harbour for an orientation and introduction to the Shark Reef Marine Reserve, recently established to protect and study the resident population of sharks, and in turn aid in the long-term conservation of sharks worldwide.
-Structured dives offer divers and researchers the unique opportunity to watch these amazing creatures in their natural habitat.
+Awe-inspiring dives offer Broadreach students and researchers unique opportunities to watch these amazing creatures in their natural habitat.

 You continue to explore the underwater ecosystem of Fiji as you glide through coral-filled reefs brimming with fish life.
 On land, develop a deeper understanding of shark behavior so you can practice identifying their body language and other natural behaviors.
 Under water, collect and input data on resident sharks, noting how many species of sharks you see on dives, the male to female ratio and which members of the named population showed up.
 Begin to identify the resident sharks by name – Hook, Crook, Big Mamma, Lindsay (named after a Broadreach instructor) and Blackbeard – and perhaps have the chance to name one yourself!
 Learn about the relationship between the Shark Reef Marine Reserve and local villages and how the project overcame challenges to create a successful balance between shark conservation, dive tourism, the interests of village fishermen, the local economy and the government.